GSA/digitalgov.gov/content/post/2014-06-18-the-api-briefing-department-of-states-model-app-education-usa.md

 date: 2014-06-18 10:00:46 -0400
-title: 'The API Briefing\: Department of State’sModel App &amp;#8211; Education USA'
+title: 'The API Briefing\: Department of State’s Model App &amp;#8211; Education USA'
 summary: 'Not only does the Department of State have a great set of APIs, State also has an excellent example of how to build an informative and useful app.
 EducationUSA is a network of State Department advisers who help international students apply for U.S. university programs.
 The'
 authors: [bbrantley]
 categories: